daulex/galenko-blog/wp/wp-content/plugins/wp-seopress/readme.txt

 = How to use Google Tag Manager / Facebook Pixel with SEOPress? =

-Go to SEO > Google Analytics > Tracking tab.
+Go to SEO > Google Analytics > Custom Tracking tab.
 Paste GTM / Facebook Pixel tracking code to [HEAD] Add an additional tracking code / [BODY] Add an additional tracking code textarea fields.
 Save changes and clear your cache.

 = Which types of sitemaps support SEOPress? =